 These decadent Double Chocolate Cookies are packed with whole grains and made with one bowl!
 They’re completely vegan and gluten-free and have zero butter, refined flour, or refined sugar.
-Crisp on the edges and soft on the inside, they’re the perfect guilt-free treat.
+Crisp on the edges and soft on the inside, they’re the perfect treat.

 Hummusapien turns five years young today!

 And I’m weirdly emotional about it.